 The Return of Title IV Funds policy is separate from Standard College's refund policy.

 A student who withdraws from the program may be required to return unearned Title IV financial aid funds and may still owe Standard College for institutional charges.
-Please refer to your program's student handbook for Standard College's refund policy.

 SATISFACTORY ACADEMIC PROGRESS